VERIMAG-Polyhedra/VplTactic/README.md

 `vpl_reduce`, see file `theories/Tactic.v`.
 You may also find examples in file `test-suite/*.v`.

-A [HAL preprint](https://hal.archives-ouvertes.fr/hal-01505598) presents this tactic in details.
+Our [ITP'18 paper](https://hal.archives-ouvertes.fr/hal-01505598) presents this tactic in details.

 ## Installation through [opam](https://opam.ocaml.org/)